PlayAGS Stock Priced For An Unlikely Bankruptcy

 The counter-argument would be that nationwide revenue still declined ~4% in 2009 even with new supply.
 Tribal properties, meanwhile, may have held up not because their revenues are defensive, but because many are near oil and gas-heavy regions such as Texas, which mostly dodged the worst of the recession.

 We don't know how the industry will respond to this crisis.
 Again, AGS has outsized exposure to Oklahoma, where $25 crude represents its own risk.
 But there is at least a possibility that the industry will see significant pent-up demand this summer, and more manageable declines even should a 2020-2021 recession hit.
-Cut AGS' participation revenue by 5% and gaming sales by 50%, and run-rate Adjusted EBITDA likely comes in closer to $110 million.
+Cut AGS's participation revenue by 5% and gaming sales by 50% and run-rate Adjusted EBITDA likely come in closer to $110 million.
 Assign a 6x multiple to that figure and AGS rises 140% to almost $4.

 And from there, the long-term bull case still holds.
 AGS still is moving into Class III commercial games from its Class II base.
 It continues to take market share: figures from Credit Suisse (based on the well-regarded Eilers-Fantini slot survey) show market share went from under 1% in 2014 to nearly 7% by the end of 2017.
 State-by-state expansion offers a tailwind going forward:

-source: PlayAGS fourth quarter earnings presentation
+Source: PlayAGS fourth quarter earnings presentation

 The interactive business is growing, with a recent deal signed with UK (and New Jersey) iGaming operator 888 Holdings (OTCPK:EIHDF).
 There's going to be significant short-term disruption, but the long-term case isn't broken.